How to Pick Between Term vs Whole Life Insurance

 BenefitsDeath benefit onlyDeath benefit and cash value

-Coverage after non-paymentLapses after one monthCan continue as long as cash value pays for premiums
+Coverage after non-paymentLapses after one monthmay continue if sufficient cash

 Term vs Whole Life Insurance: Cost Comparisons

-Cost is one of the primary concerns of insurance shoppers.
-As we’ve covered before, whole life insurance is usually more expensive than term life insurance.
-But by how much, exactly?
+Cost is one of the primary concerns for insurance shoppers.
+As we’ve outlined, whole life insurance is significantly more expensive than term life insurance, but seeing the numbers side by side puts that difference into perspective.

-Here’s a cost comparison between the two types of insurance for $250,000 coverage on a non-smoking male from different age groups.
+Here’s a cost comparison between term 20 and whole life insurance for $500,000 coverage for a non-smoking individual across different age groups.
 Note that these rates don’t represent any one insurance company, and you should check with your insurer for detailed rate information.

-Even from a young age, the cost of whole life insurance is already significantly higher than term life insurance.
+Even from a young age, the cost of whole life insurance is already significantly higher than term life insurance, often several times more expensive depending on the payment structure.
 Taking a permanent policy is a major financial commitment, so be sure you’re financially ready to pay the premiums if you do.

-Meanwhile, term policy premiums remain relatively low even as you age.
+Meanwhile, term life premiums are low when purchased at a younger age and remain fixed during the term, but new policies become more expensive as you age.
 That said, we recommend getting insurance at a young age to secure lower rates and save money.

 Which Type of Insurance Is Right for Me?